- hone their writing skills in a workplace,

 Where do English students intern?

-English majors and minors have interned with various organizations.
+English majors and minors intern with various organizations.
+Please check out our Internship database for a frequently updated list of these organizations and their contact info.
 Some of these organizations are local non-profits or businesses, such as

 - Welcome to Housing, a non-profit furniture bank

 - Bangor Humane Society, a local animal shelter